 - An erect upper back – excess fabric length in the upper back may drop down to the waist area, and to prevent this the complete upper back requires shortening.

 - A prominent front or bust – insufficient fabric length in the upper front may pull up the front waist, causing drag lines towards the back waist.
-The front needs to be lengthened to solve this, and possibly widened also.
+The front needs to be lengthened to solve this, and often widened also.

 - Looseness at the back waistline due to insufficient waistline reduction.
 The vertical dart shaping should be increased or sculpted for a closer fit.